 The EIS has been prepared by RPS on behalf of the proponent, Rockhopper Exploration plc (Rockhopper).
-Rockhopper is a UK company listed on the Alternative Investment Market, dedicated to exploring for oil and gas in the Falkland Islands.
+Rockhopper is a UK company listed on the Alternative Investment Market which was set up in 2004 to explore for oil and gas in the Falkland Islands.

 Rockhopper holds 100% of four licences in the North Falkland Basin - PL023, PL024, PL032 and PL033 (Figure 1).
 PL032 and PL033 were previously licensed to Shell.
-Rockhopper also has interest in licences PL03 and PL04, operated by Desire Petroleum plc.
+Rockhopper also holds an interest in licences PL03 and PL04, operated by Desire Petroleum plc.